-3.2 Alternative Means to Credit Survey after Construction Requirements (1 October 2020)
+3.2 Alternative Means to Credit Survey after Construction Requirements (1 June 2022)

-Structural and Machinery items designated with Smart Function indicators are eligible for alternate methods of survey crediting based on the alternate survey requirements referenced in this Section.
+Machinery items designated with Smart Function indicators are eligible for alternate methods of survey crediting based on the alternate survey requirements referenced in Section 7-A1-14 of the ABS Rules for Survey After Construction (Part 7).

 For each class item with Smart Function indicator, ABS will have reviewed and accepted a specific set of alternative survey requirements organized in a Survey Plan by Annual and/or five (5) year Special Surveys, as applicable.
-The alternative survey requirements along with health reports from the approved service provider(s) will enable crediting of the class items.
+The alternative survey requirements along with health reports from the recognized service supplier(s) will enable crediting of the class items.
 The Smart Function capabilities, data utilized and health report formats for each machinery and structural item will be documented in the Smart Functions Operations Manual.

-The health reports, maintenance records and evidence applicable to survey scope will be used to qualify for alternate survey crediting approaches.
+The health reports, maintenance records and evidence applicable to survey scope are to be available to the Surveyor prior to attending the vessel and will be used to qualify machinery items for alternate survey crediting approaches.
 The health reports will be as per the health monitoring information and report sharing details noted in Subsection 8/4.
 The health report may also provide data that evidences equipment is running properly, shows that equipment starts on demand, and show that equipment shuts down upon unfavorable conditions, when prompted remotely, or tripped locally.